 The following methods can be used to back up/restore.

-- Backup/restoration of ISM-VA with the Hypervisor - Backup/restoration of ISM with the ISM-VA Management Command
+- Backup/restoration of ISM-VA with the Hypervisor - Backup/restoration of ISM with the ISM-VA Management Command - Backup/restoration of ISM-VA using backup software

 When operating backup/restoration of ISM-VA, be careful of the following points.